-Got any advice on how to let go of a relationship?
+Hey Austin – Got any advice on how to let go of a relationship?
 The love of my life and I broke up about nine months ago and I feel stuck.
 I can’t seem to move on with my life.
 I spend much of my time living in the past, wondering what I could’ve done differently and accepting the fact that I might always be alone.
 And if I do find someone else, I will just be settling because there is no comparison to him.
-And to top it off, he has completely moved on and is engaged now.
-I feel like a dagger has been embedded into my heart and I simply have to learn to live like this now.
+To top it off, he has completely moved on and is engaged now.
+It feels like a dagger in my my heart.
 Why is it so difficult for me to move on without him? – Jessica

 Thanks for the note, Jessica.
 And I’m sorry to hear what you’re going through.
 Few things in life can take us down quite like having our heart ripped out of our chest by someone who was supposed to love us forever.
 It feels like a bomb has gone off in your life and obliterated any sense of peace or happiness you once had.
 There are days you can barely breathe and sometimes the weight of the darkness pressing down is more than you can bear.
 I think we’ve all been there…right?